Kimberly-McBlaze/Numbers-Station/README.md

 2. Run the "generate-numbers.py" script.
 It will generate a file named "one_time_pad.txt."

 3. Run the "encode-message.py" script and input your message.
 This script reads from the "one_time_pad.txt" file and encodes your message into numbers.
+Be sure to copy the numbers into the clipboard before starting the next step.

 4. If you plan to use text-to-speech software to read the numbers, run the "group-numbers-for-tts.py" script.
 If you prefer to read the numbers aloud, use the "group-numbers.py" script instead.